The Australian electoral rolls are compiled each

 to the population of voters.

-became a valuable resource for keeping track of the names,
+roll became a valuable resource for keeping track

-in the process of growth, the first one is the three
+is in the process of growth, the first one is the

-years reduction of the voting age from 21 to 18, which
+three years reduction of the voting age from 21 to

-helped the rolls increased.
-One other reason for the
+18, which helped the rolls increased.
+One other

 The Australian Electoral Register